collective/collective.elastic.ingest/README.rst

 Steps to start the example OpenSearch Server with the ``ingest-attachment`` plugin installed:

-- enter the directory ``cd examples``
+- enter the directory ``cd examples/docker``
-- build the docker image with
+- locally build the custom OpenSearch Docker image enriched with the plugin using:

   ```bash
   docker buildx use default